Timeshare Sales Fraud comes in many forms… here the promises you will Make Money.

 The Timeshare is Easy to Resell

 Often the timeshare sales rep is confronted with a concern consumer who says: “What if I ever need to sell my timeshare?”
 For most people the purchase & sale of vacation ownership was not a priority before they stepped into the sales presentation.
 So many people simply want to calculate their potential downside risk.
-In many cases fast answers are given to financial planning questions concerning a rainy day fund or cashing-in when they get too old to travel, etc. Typically, this set of false representations is coupled with misrepresentations about the value of the timeshare (Scam #1) and promises of future profits.
-Some resort contracts have a falsely inflated construct called a Right of First Refusal (ROFR) to appear as if they may want it back someday and will pay you more than the open market (that is often zero dollars, making the whole ROFR a meaningless).
-Since the consumer are often told that this Right of First Refusal clause is because of the huge values associated with their timeshare, and in the cases where the true value is zero, this ROFR mechanism is a total sham to fool consumers at the point of sale, and if they ever do get a sale even for one dollar down the road, the same ROFR clause can be used to delay and frustrate the resale.
+In many cases fast answers are given to financial planning questions concerning a rainy day fund or cashing-in when they get too old to travel, etc. Typically, this set of false representations is coupled with misrepresentations about the financial investment value of the timeshare (Scam #1) and promises of future profits.
+Some resort contracts have a falsely inflated construct called a Right of First Refusal (ROFR) to appear as if they may want it back someday and will pay you more than the open market (that is often zero dollars, making the whole ROFR a deceit).
+Since consumers are often told that this Right of First Refusal clause is because of the huge values associated with their timeshare, and in the cases where the true value is zero, this ROFR mechanism is a total sham to fool consumers at the point-of-sale, and if they ever do get a sale even for one dollar down the road, the same ROFR clause can be used to delay and frustrate the resale.
 In either case, it doesn’t mean that the consumer automatically makes money or can sell their timeshare easily, and thus such promises are highly deceptive to consumers.

 Timeshare Fraud — Timeshare Scam #3:

-Resort Buy-Back programs or Sell your Timeshare
+Resort Buy-Back programs or Help to Sell a Timeshare

 Timeshare Fraud — Timeshare Scam #4:

-Rent a Timeshare for a Profit
+Rent a Timeshare to Pay Costs or Make a Profit

 Timeshare Fraud — Timeshare Scam #5: